Pet Sounds: Rock, psychedelic, and progressive music

+Pet Sounds anticipated the progressive pop of bands like Queen (pictured) and Supertramp.

-Ryan Reed, writing for Tidal, highlighted the album's incorporation of non-rock instruments, alongside intricate key changes and vocal harmonies, as foundational to progressive pop.
-(Note: Reed also noted Wilson's fusion of symphonic arrangements with "breezy melodies", inspired by Spector, and acknowledged the Beatles' contributions through works like Sgt.
-Pepper.)
+The album contributed to the emergence of progressive pop, a genre that preceded progressive rock; journalist Troy Smith later referred to "Wouldn't It Be Nice" as "the first taste of progressive pop" subsequently elaborated upon by bands such as Queen and Supertramp.
+Ryan Reed, writing for Tidal, referenced the album's incorporation of non-rock instruments, alongside intricate key changes and vocal harmonies, as integral to the progressive pop genre.
 Bill Martin, an author of books about progressive rock, described the album as a turning point in rock's evolution from dance-oriented music to a more complex listening experience, marked by innovations in harmony, instrumentation, and studio technology.
-Covach observed that Pet Sounds and subsequent recordings by the Beach Boys and the Beatles legitimized rock as a serious art form, prompting record labels to enable more experimental approaches among other artists: "Because these bands were so successful, Capitol and EMI gave them a certain freedom to experiment.
-When these experiments produced hit singles and albums, other groups were given greater license as well."
-Its influence extended to Pink Floyd bassist Roger Waters, producer Tony Clarke's orchestral-rock fusion on the Moody Blues' Days of Future Passed (1967), and Nick Drake's Bryter Layter (1971).
+Covach states that Pet Sounds and subsequent Beach Boys and the Beatles recordings legitimized rock as a serious art form, prompting record labels to enable more experimental approaches among other artists.

-While many may struggle to see the direct link between the bright, bouncy tones of Pet Sounds and bands like the Beatles, Jimi Hendrix and countless prog-rock bands, there was simply no precedent for the way that notes moved and vibrated across the record.